 Technology continues to play a larger role in our day-to-day lives, so it’s no surprise we’re often asked the question, “Why print?”

-If you don’t know much about N2 beyond the fact that we produce nearly one thousand unique monthly print publications, that’s a valid question.
+If you don’t know much about The N2 Company beyond the fact that we produce more than 850 hyperlocal print publications, that’s a valid question.

-N2’s high growth rate landed us on the Inc. 5000 for eight consecutive years.
-But despite our progress as a predominately print media company, the digital era still has people wondering why we’d choose to build our business in a traditional industry.
+N2’s high growth rate landed us on the Inc. 5000 for six consecutive years.
+But despite our progress, the digital era still has people wondering why we’d choose to build our business in a traditional industry.
 So, here’s the easy answer: Print works for us.
-And, more importantly, it works for our partners, and it’s what our readers want.
+And, more importantly, it works for our partners, and it’s what our residents want.

-To date, N2 has publications in 47 states and has been recognized on countless Top Culture and Best Places to Work lists.
-Our print publications provide a livelihood for more than 600 Area Directors, they create jobs for more than 300 Home Office team members, and they give more than 30,000 advertisers a unique way to reach their target market.
-And, each month, we hear from hundreds of happy residents and advertisers encouraging us to continue doing things the way we have for more than 15 years.
+To date, N2 has publications in 48 states and serves more than 30,000 clients.
+Our print publications provide a livelihood for more than 650 Area Directors, create jobs for more than 250 Home Office team members, and give our advertisers a unique way to reach their target market.
 As they say, don’t fix something that isn’t broken.

 1. Print is sense sational.